Key takeaways

 Bring your equipment with you when you move

-When you transfer your service from a current provider you can usually pack up your equipment (if you rent from your current ISP) and plug it into your new home.
-If you’re going with a new ISP and rent equipment, you’ll need to return it.
+When you transfer your internet service from a current provider to your new address, you can usually pack up your equipment (if you rent from your current ISP) and plug it into your new home.
+This is common for transfers since you’re using the same account and just switching your service address.

 Activate your service